peckeronie/a5fritterbackend/README.md

 - `403` if the user is not logged in
 - `404` if the freetId is invalid
+- `401` if the user has already liked the freet before

 #### `DELETE /api/freets/like/:freetID?` - Unlike a freet